vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 ## Project Content

-The following sections give details about the project content.
+The following sections give details about the project content management.

 ### Content Descriptor